 Normally we drive to Alicante to catch a flight to Birmingham during the winter.
 But this time I thought I would try catching the train to see what it’s like and whether it’s something we might do from now on.
-Of course depending the ease of travel and getting to the airport in time.
+Of course, depending on the ease of travel and getting to the airport on time.

 Valencia To Alicante By Train

 Booking a train ticket from Valencia to Alicante is pretty straight forward.
-I would advise to book your tickets in advance.
-You can make reservations up to 3 months in before your trip.
+I would advise booking your tickets in advance.
+You can make reservations up to 3 months before your trip.
 There are 3 ways to book your tickets these can be done by:

 - Through the renfe.com website

 - At a ticket desk at the station

 - By phone +34 902 320 320 (24/7) – An English speaking agent can be requested.
 You will have to pick up your reservation at the train station.
 Please take note that they do not deliver tickets to your address.

 The tickets cost €20.10 for an adult and €12.05 for a child one way.
 We caught the 07:08 am train and the 2-hour journey gave us plenty of time to be there for our flight at 11:30 am.
 For my first trip to Alicante by train I wanted to make sure that I allowed plenty of time just in case we encounter unexpected delays.